esphome/esphome-docs/devices/sonoff_4ch.rst

 - A USB to UART Bridge for flashing the device.
 These can be bought on Amazon (or other online stores) for less than 5 dollars.
   Note that the bridge *must* be 3.3V compatible.
 Otherwise you will destroy your Sonoff.
 - Jumper wires to connect the UART bridge to the header pins.
-- A computer running Home Assistant with the ESPHome Hass.io add-on.
+- A computer running Home Assistant with the ESPHome Home Assistant add-on.
 - A screwdriver to open up the Sonoff 4CH.

 Have everything?
 Great!
 Then you can start.